JeJaMel/Java-Practices/README.md

 ### Visual Programming (Universidad Rafael Urdaneta)
 - **Course Name:** Visual Programming
-- **Description:** This course focuses on the use of visual interfaces in programming, exploring GUI development, event-driven programming, and the design of interactive applications using Java’s Swing and JavaFX frameworks.
+- **Description:** This course focuses on the use of visual interfaces in programming, exploring GUI development,databases manipulation, event-driven programming, and the design of interactive applications using Java’s Swing and JavaFX frameworks.

 ## Project Structure